umijs/umi/docs/config/README.md

 * Type: `Object`
 * Default: `{ chrome: 49, firefox: 45, safari: 10, edge: 13, ios: 10 }`

 Configuring the minimum version of browsers you want to compatible with, umi will automatically introduce polyfill and transform grammar.
-Configuration items will be merged to default values, so there is no need to give a duplicate configuration.
+Configuration items will be merged to default values, so there is no need to give any duplicate configuration.

 e.g. Compatible with ie 11,